oddballteam/hiring-challenges/qa-engineer/wikipedia-e2e/README.md

     - Include instructions in your README on how to set up and run your tests.
     - If your chosen framework provides test reporting features, demonstrate how to generate and interpret the test results.

-5.  **Flakiness Considerations:**

-    - In your README, discuss the strategies you have employed to minimize test flakiness.
-This is a critical aspect of test automation.
-Explain your approach to:
-      - Selecting robust locators.
-      - Handling asynchronous operations.
-      - Managing test data.
-      - Any other techniques you used to ensure test stability.

-**Deliverables:**

-- A README file with a description, which automation framework you chose, and instructions on how to set up and run the tests.
-- All the code for your automated tests.

 ---